dhbw-timetable/rapla-parser/README.md

 ```

 ## Deploy
-Same es build but with deploy to ossrh:
+Same as build but with deploy to ossrh:
 ```
 mvn clean deploy -Possrh
 ```